-Dry orgasm occurs when you reach sexual climax but don't release semen from the penis (ejaculate) — or you release very little semen.
+Dry orgasm happens when you reach sexual climax but your penis doesn't release semen.
+Or it releases very little semen.
 Semen is the thick, white fluid that carries sperm.
+When it comes out of the penis, it's called an ejaculation.

 Repeated orgasms use up all of the body's fresh semen and sperm.
-As a result, an orgasm that occurs after repeated orgasms might be dry.
-This is not a cause for alarm and generally improves after a few hours of rest.
+So if you have several orgasms over a short time, your next one might be dry.
+There's no need to worry though.
+This tends to improve after a few hours of rest.

 - Blocked sperm duct (ejaculatory duct obstruction)